kwhitejr/cli-basics/README.md

 As a general rule, it is a good idea to use `ls` command whenever you enter a new directory so that you can see what you're working with.
 From inside of your desktop directory, use `ls` to see what is on your desktop.
 Clean as a whistle or got a lot of junk?

-Spoiler: !> This is a spoiler.
+!> This is a spoiler.

 ## Setup